Murray Polner: Background and education

 He served in the military in Japan during the Korean War.
+He remained a vegetarian since his military service during the Korean War.

 He moved to Great Neck, New York, in 1961 with his wife Louise (Greenwald) Polner, and lived there for the rest of his life.
 The Polners had three children, Beth Polner Abrahams, Robert Polner and Alex Polner.

 Career

-Polner was the editor of the magazine Present Tense from the time of its founding in 1973 until it ceased publication in 1990.
+Polner was the editor of the magazine Present Tense a liberal current affairs magazine published by the American Jewish Committee, from the time of its founding in 1973 until it ceased publication in 1990.

 He was the book review editor of History News Network until 2017.

 Political views

 Polner was a pacifist, although he allowed that the Holocaust was a difficult case, "It's the hardest question of all," he said, "and I'm not sure there's an answer."
-He was a vegetarian.